DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 ## Conclusion

+![The opening party of the Volkshotel.
+Picture: Louk Heimans.](media/image10.png)

 The good news is that all over the global metropolis, one can observe experiments in building such topologies where the multitudinous powers of invention find their virtuous expressions.
 There are elements of such